 The vast areas of land that comprise the State's national parks, scenic areas, historic sites, nature reserves and other recreational areas are managed by park rangers.
 Park rangers promote awareness, understanding and an appreciation of the natural and cultural features of a park.
 They also assist in rehabilitation projects, monitoring waterways, roads and tracks, and the condition of local flora and fauna as well as ensuring that endangered species are protected.
 Recently local rangers undertook a rehabilitation project that involved planting eucalypt trees to ensure a plentiful supply of gum leaves and homes for the koalas in the park!

-TAFE SA offers courses relevant to this occupation including the Diploma of Conservation and Land Management.
-Pathways include the Certificate II, III and IV in Conservation and Land Management and the Dual Certificate II and III Program in Conservation and Land Management and Horticulture.
+TAFE SA offers a course relevant to this occupation being the Diploma of Conservation and Land Management.
+Pathways include the Certificate II, and III in Conservation and Land Management.

 Studying at TAFE SA is one of the easiest and most successful pathways towards a University Degree.
-Dual offer courses are available to TAFE SA and Adelaide University in the Diploma of Conservation and Land Management/Bachelor of Science (Natural Resources).
+Dual offer courses are available to TAFE SA and Adelaide University in the Diploma of Conservation and Land Management/Bachelor of Science (Wildlife Conservation Biology).

 Park Rangers are employed by centres throughout the State.
 Rangers employed may be classified as forestry, reserve or national park rangers.
 According to other industry representatives Park Rangers require more sophisticated management skills than in the past.
 Rangers no longer see themselves as enforcers of rules, but as managers of park activities.